Hri Kumar Nair: Political career

 From 2006 to 2015, Nair was a member of parliament for Bishan–Toa Payoh GRC, holding the Thomson–Toa Payoh ward.
 He was once an advisor to the Bishan–Toa Payoh grassroots organisations.
 He was appointed chairman of the Bishan–Toa Payoh Town Council from 2011 to 2015.
 He was succeeded by Chong Kee Hiong and the head of the Government Parliamentary Committees for Home Affairs and Law.

+In May 2009, Nair proposed during a Parliamentary debate that the government can appoint a Cabinet Minister from the pool of Nominated Members of Parliament to draw on the experience of many capable Singaporeans.
+He expressed the view that this would not offend democratic principles.
+Singapore's Parliamentary system placed more weight on the party in power rather than individual MPs, and "Parliamentarians must still win the support from the ground and, ultimately, the PM and the ruling party and his Cabinet team will still be answerable to the electorate at elections."
+Critics have commented that adopting the practice would disenchant Singaporeans, deepen the already parochial political culture, and lead to a lack of accountability and legitimacy.

 Nair has spoken out in favour of the repeal of Section 377A of the Penal Code in Singapore, which criminalises homosexual sex.
 He is known for criticising the opposition for not taking a stand on contentious issues and for his criticisms of the Worker's Party's management of the Aljunied–Hougang Town Council.

 Nair retired from politics before the 2015 Singaporean general election, citing his wife’s diagnosis of lymphoma in 2012 as a factor.